Saify-Technologies/dynamic-agent-generator/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License.
+This means you can use, share, and adapt the material for non-commercial purposes, provided you give appropriate credit.
+For more details, see the LICENSE file.

 ## 🙏 Acknowledgments